 Great radiology education starts with great cases.
 Here's how Teaching helps institutions build, share, and learn from the images that matter most.

-Teaching is designed for radiologists, clinical educators, residency programs, medical schools, and healthcare organizations that need a structured and compliant way to share educational imaging cases.
+Teaching is designed for radiologists, clinical educators, residency programs, medical schools, healthcare organizations, and societies that need a structured and compliant way to share educational imaging cases.

 Any DICOM-based imaging case can be shared, including CT, MRI, PET-CT, and other modalities.
 Cases can include annotations, structured notes, and discussion content.